Lena-Kalmikov/Airport-Simulation/README.md

 If you decide to download and run the project locally, do the following:
 1. Open two terminals in vs code.
 2. In one of them do the following:
-   a.
-Change directory to the 'server' folder
+ * Change directory to the 'server' folder
-   b.
-Run 'npm i' to install all necessary modules
+   * Run 'npm i' to install all necessary modules
-   c.
-Run 'node index.js' to start node
+   * Run 'node index.js' to start node
 3. In the other do the following:
-   a.
-Change directory to the 'client' folder
+   * Change directory to the 'client' folder
-   b.
-Run 'npm i' to install all necessary modules
+   * Run 'npm i' to install all necessary modules
-   c.
-Run 'npm start' to start the react app
+   * Run 'npm start' to start the react app
 4. Refresh the website and you're ready to go.